What is a Translation Management System (TMS)

 Terminology is the fundamental cornerstone of all translations.
 To describe objects and form sentences, people use words, phrases, and jargon.

-If your content generation has to be extended, certain criteria for managing material must be established for all parties involved.
+If your content generation is extended, certain criteria for managing material should be established for all parties involved.

 You should keep track of terms that should or shouldn't be translated via a glossary.
-It exists to facilitate the use of the language that your business likes by human translators.
+It exists to facilitate use of the language your business prefers by human translators.

-A TMS's translation memory feature is especially crucial since it greatly boosts the productivity of language localization language localization.
+A TMS's translation memory feature is especially crucial since it greatly boosts the productivity of language localization.

 Every project management tool must provide the most crucial indicators about budget, progress, and other factors.